ColeMahlowitz/IoT-Bike-Lock/README.md

 The device is built on the Electric Imp platform and uses a rather simple implementation.
 It works with as a continuity breaker; when a thief has broken and/or cut my bicycle lock, the electric imp senses a change in voltage on a particular pin and pings an SMS text service to send me a text saying that the lock has been cut.
 From that piont, I can immediately proceed to retrieving my bicycle/moped before it's taken to nowheresville and scrapped for parts!

-*nota bene*, before starting this tutorial, you should be familiar with the Imp environment by checking out the [quickstart](https://electricimp.com/docs/gettingstarted/quickstartguide/) guide.
-You should also make a [Twilio account](https://www.twilio.com/try-twilio) which is the text SMS service I am using for this device

 ---------------------------------------------------------------------------------------------------------------------